 - Upset stomach.

 - Sprinkle granules on soft food.
 Do not use applesauce or fruit-based foods.
-Do not crush or chew granules.
+Do not let your child crush or chew granules.

 - Use right away after mixing.